sjhobler/sjhobler.github.io/_pages/about.md

   }
 </style>

-I am a 6th year Ph.D. candidate at the London School of Economics.
+I am a Ph.D. candidate at the London School of Economics.
 My research interests include macroeconomics, growth, firm dynamics, and fiscal policy.

 My email is s.j.hobler [at] lse.ac.uk